The Battle of the Tuition Bulge

-When we decided to add college planning to Path, the most comprehensive financial planning service from an automated advisor, we did a deep analysis around the actual projected costs of college to help families better prepare.
+When we decided to add college planning to our automated financial planning, the most comprehensive service of its kind from an automated advisor, we did a deep analysis around the actual projected costs of college to help families better prepare.
 Today I’ll share some of the important insights we’ve surfaced to help families beat the high cost of college.

 Okay, now for some good news: it’s possible to build a remarkably big college fund – tax free – if you start early.
 Even modest monthly contributions to a 529 college savings account will add up to a lot over the years.
 Setting aside just $200 a month — assuming a return of 4% annually — over the course of your child’s life can yield $63,600 by the time she turns 18.
 This is the power of compounded returns.
 However, the rising costs of college still leave a lot for you to cover out-of-pocket.
 Thus, putting away more every month will enable you to keep closing the gap — but that can still feel daunting.

 The even better news is that the actual out-of-pocket costs of college are much lower than the exorbitant sticker prices suggest, thanks in large part to available financial aid.
 It’s true that the cost of tuition today can run north of $50,000, and will only continue to increase substantially in the coming years.
 However, financial aid — meaning grants and scholarships, not student loans — has climbed even faster than tuition over the past 20 years.
 There are now more pools of money available to everyone, not just students from low-income families.

 In fact, financial aid can be so substantial that many elite and extremely expensive colleges can turn out to be surprising bargains.
 For example, at Princeton University the full cost of tuition and room and board is currently about $67,100 a year.
 But according to data from the U.S. Department of Education, the average Princeton student’s out-of-pocket cost after financial aid is just $7,100 a year.
 For context, that’s less than what some students will pay at their respective home state public universities.